AC2024 Conference

 • Lisa Koperqualuk, Inuit Circumpolar Council Canada;

-• Courtney Price, Conservation of Arctic Flora and Fauna
+• Courtney Price, Conservation of Arctic Flora and Fauna;

 • Susan Kutz, University of Calgary;

-• Hughes Lantuit, Afred Wegener Institute;
+• Hughes Lantuit, Afred Wegener Institute, and;

-• And David Hik, Polar Knowledge Canada.
+• David Hik, Polar Knowledge Canada.

 Cryosphere Connections: Dynamics of Change in Our Frozen World, featuring: